Deep Space 845se55 July 2008

 The CCS acts in a manner identical to an equivalent resistance of

 and supply are utterly

 impractical, and not needed.
-It

-have been possible to use a pentode to perform the same function
+It would have been possible to use a

-MJE350, but in this case the MJE performs
+same function as the MJE350, but in this case the MJE performs

 Because the effective real dynamic collector resistance is so

 signature in the signal path, apart from allowing V1 to operate